 Do you know anyone who would be beneficial to this person?
 Could you use your own skills and expertise in some way, be it by doing something for your contact, or showing them how to do something?

-Once you’ve done a contact a favour that’s meaningful to their ambitions, they won’t forget it.
-Once you’ve done them many such favours, they’ll actively want to help you out too.
+Once you’ve done a contact a favor that’s meaningful to their ambitions, they won’t forget it.
+Once you’ve done them many such favors, they’ll actively want to help you out too.
 If someone’s bought you hundreds of gifts, you kind of start thinking that you’d like to buy them a gift in return.

 4) Work out what you want